to enable the individual researcher to develop and lead a research project that uses digital technologies throughout the data life cycle

 If you have any questions, check out our FAQ (Frequently Asked Questions) at the bottom of this page.
 If your question is not answered in the FAQ, contact email@example.com for general questions and firstname.lastname@example.org for technical questions.
 If you’re a group of people, book an orientation meeting as described above.

 If there’s a group of researchers that are interested in the DL course at your university, you have the option to book a 1-hour orientation meeting (Zoom) with Mads Rosendahl Thomsen and Kristoffer Laigaard Nielbo who’ll answer your questions about the course.
-Get in touch with Steffen Madsen at email@example.com to set up the meeting.
+Get in touch at email@example.com to set up the meeting.
 See the slides from the previous orientation meeting below:

 The course is open for humanities and social science researchers from Aalborg University, Aarhus University, Copenhagen Business School, University of Copenhagen and University of Southern Denmark.